Skopelos Artists Takis Moschos Actor 52

 “I left Athens because I was tired.
 At some point, I wasn’t going anywhere.
 Skopelos appeared quite accidentally.
 I spent a few summers here, decided to stay a little longer in the autumn, and then winter came, and I didn’t want to leave.
 After the first winter, I got used to it.
 I am very lucky to have found this place that the wave threw me to, so I will not drown.”

-ETHOS – Amateur Theatre in Skopelos
+Ethos – Amateur Theatre in Skopelos

 In his later years, Takis Moschos became the director of ETHOS, the amateur theatrical group of Skopelos.
 He contributed as a stage designer, costume designer, musician, painter, and conservator of the old Orfeas Cinema, where the group’s performances were held.